bubstance/templeos/README.md

 #### To install a different version of TempleOS

 Change the name of the `TempleOS.ISO` to `TempleOS.ISO.bak` and then change the name of either `TinkerOS.ISO` or `Shrine.ISO` to `TempleOS.ISO`.
 Run the scripts as described above.

+##### Bonus Tip!

+If you install `TinkerOS.ISO` and set at least one of your drive's your graphics mode to `15` during installation, you can then edit the `config.sh` file's QEMU flags to `-display curses` instead of all the gtk and kvm stuff.
+Keep the rest, though. ;)